EvolOfThings/Evoluron/Evoluron.md

 - Your unconscious conditioning is the reason you are where you are right now.
 Become more alert to the moment and do things in spur of moment towards the goal.

-- Finishing line is a lot closer once you start running towards it.
+- The finishing line is a lot closer once you start running towards it.

+- If you are not conscious of each moment, you will just drift away in life aimlessly.
+Have a goal and work towards it, avoid anything that takes you a step back.

 -